bloominstituteoftechnology/portfolio-website/README.md

 ## MVP Requirements

 - [ ] Study the code base and identify both responsive units and where media queries were used.
 Take notes on anything that confuses you or interesting things you find.
 Share this information in your standup meeting with your group
-- [ ] Customize the template to you - [ ] Update the title tag match your name - [ ] Update the place holder content throughout the template to your information
+- [ ] Customize the template to you
+- [x] Update the title tag match your name
-      _ Some templates are much larger than others, you don't need to fill in every little div with information, just try to get the site representing you and your work
+- [ ] Update the place holder content throughout the template to your information _ Some templates are much larger than others, you don't need to fill in every little div with information, just try to get the site representing you and your work
       _ You can use sites like [https://www.pexels.com/](https://www.pexels.com/) for free images to fill in place holders \* Showcase projects you have worked on by providing some information and links to your git hub projects
 - [ ] Implement proper attribution: Attribution is required under the [creative commons license](https://html5up.net/license) that came with the website files you downloaded.
 Be sure to provide attribution somewhere in the site.
 The templates should already come with attribution found in most footers but double check to be sure.